 Central Bank Partnerships or APIs

-Suppose it seems like you are getting closer to finalizing your region’s CBDC.
-In that case, you can start establishing a partnership with your relevant central bank or the intermediaries that will provide you with access to the APIs.
+It’s also a good idea to start establishing a partnership with your relevant central bank or the intermediaries that will provide you with access to the APIs you need in the future.

 Tools, SDKs, and Technical Docs to Watch

-MAS (Singapore), Risbank (Sweden), and the Bank of England are all publishing resources.
+MAS (Singapore), the Riksbank (Sweden), and the Bank of England are all publishing resources.

 The contents of these differ, but some include SDKs, interface definitions, and references to assist with tasks such as wallet integration or KYC verification.